MenkeTechnologies/zsh-more-completions/README.md

 git clone https://github.com/MenkeTechnologies/zsh-more-completions.git
 ```

-copy all _ files in src directory to somewhere in fpath
+copy all _ files in source directories to somewhere in fpath

 ## Usage
 Run  `autoload -Uz compinit` and then `compinit` to generate the .zcompdump file after install.